-We have been making efforts to reduce methane emissions since March 2005, when we engaged local community groups in Colorado regarding our activities in the Piceance Basin in discussions on how to minimize impacts from our operations.
-As noted above, in 2012, the EPA promulgated NSPS Quad O, which, among other actions, requires the use of reduced emission completions, or "green completions," to control emissions of VOCs from hydraulically fractured natural gas wells.
-Green completions have the added benefit of reducing methane emissions from our operations.
+We have been making efforts to reduce methane emissions since March 2005, when we engaged local community groups in Colorado regarding our activities in the Piceance Basin in discussions on how to minimize air emission impacts from our operations.
+In 2012, the EPA promulgated NSPS Quad O, which, among other actions, requires the use of reduced emission completions, or "green completions," to control emissions of methane from hydraulically fractured natural gas wells.
 The green completions requirements of NSPS Quad O became effective in January 2015, but we have been performing green completions since before the EPA's rules became effective.
 We were one of the first operators to implement green completions in Colorado back in July 2011, using equipment that our personnel helped design.
 After initial testing confirming the viability and effectiveness of the units, we implemented their use in the Appalachian Basin Marcellus Shale play in 2012 and later in the Utica Shale play.
-We believe we have a long history of managing methane emissions from our operations, as demonstrated by our longstanding use of green completions.
+We have a long history of managing methane emissions from our operations, as demonstrated by our early use of green completions.